StreamCo/cloud-coding-challenge/README.md

 2. a set of read-only AWS access credentials allowing us to see the AWS resources used in the deployment.
 3. SSH key pairs for logging onto the web instances used in the deployment.
 4. any scripts, config files, manifests, recipes, or source code you used to achieve the goal above.
-5. any detailed notes, written explanations, diagrams, screen casts to help demonstrate your work.
+5. any detailed notes, written explanations, diagrams, screen shots to help demonstrate your work.
 6. written answers to the question: "How would you further automate the management of the infrastructure?"

 You can send these as:

-* *a GitHub pull request on the [StreamCo/devops-lab](https://github.com/StreamCo/devops-lab) GitHub repo.*
+* *a public GitHub repo URL.*
 * *a zipped file via email.*
 * *a zipped file via URL download link.*